 The Expert Group on CPR policy document (Acute Hospital Carbapenemase Producing Enterobacteriales (CPE) Outbreak Control Checklist, Version 1.0 March 2018) gave emphasis on the importance of environmental cleaning education and audit in controling the spread of CPE.

-Cleanpass is currently the only organisation in Ireland that provides training in environmental and equipment cleaning encompassing technique and sequence of cleaning for hospital household staff accredited by Quality and Qualifications Ireland (QQI).
+CLEANPASS is currently the only organisation in Ireland that provides training in environmental and equipment cleaning encompassing techniques and systematic cleaning for healthcare household staff.
 The training we deliver has been developed in line with the National best practice and evidence based hygiene standards, including the Health Information and Quality Authority’s 2017 – National Standards for the prevention and control of healthcare-associated infections in acute healthcare services.

 Cleanliness counts.
 Ensuring a clean environment is fundamental to the provision of safe and high quality care.
 Importantly, some aspects of hygiene services support the prevention and control of healthcare infection” The National Hospital Office identified making hygiene services a priority through leadership.
 This can only happen through education.
 Education costs money; but then so does ignorance (Claus Moser).
 And in the case of HCAI, ignorance costs more.
 Education is empowerment and empowerment is the flipside of helplessness (Joss Whedon).

 I have worked in this area for over ten years as I am passionate about delivering skills based training in hygiene services driven by infection control awareness.

 The CLEANPASS concept is designed to mirror the hugely successful Safe Pass safety and awareness training programme in the construction industry which was developed following an initiative by the Construction Industry Training Committee and incorporated into the Construction Safety Partnership Plan which was launched by Minister for Labour, Trade and Consumer Affairs in October 2000.